-Emergency Dentistry – Tucson, AZ
+Emergency Dentist — Tucson, AZ

-Find Relief Right Away
+Find Dental Pain Relief Right Away

 Dr. Lopez is available for same-day emergency care whenever you have a knocked-out tooth, broken enamel, or another type of severe oral health issue that requires immediate attention.
 He has the education and experience to perform a vast array of dental procedures in-house, meaning he’ll be able to help you stop your pain and protect your smile no matter what the circumstances are.
 Be sure to save our dental office’s contact information, so you can call right away when time is of the essence for emergency dentistry in Tucson, AZ.

-- Same-Day Emergency Appointments
+- Same-Day Emergency Appointments for Patients in Pain

-- Comprehensive Care Under One Roof
+- Comprehensive Dental Care All Under One Roof

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

 There’s no single definition that suitably describes every kind of dental emergency you could experience, but most of them can be identified via persistent oral pain and noticeable dental damage.
-No matter what the underlying cause of the problem, it will be up to you to perform first aid to keep your teeth as safe as possible before you can get to our dental office.
+No matter what the underlying cause of the problem is, it will be up to you to perform first aid to keep your teeth as safe as possible before you can get to our dental office.
 Keep the following tips in mind to prepare for some particularly common emergencies.

 How to Prevent Dental Emergencies